Storage Wars: Concerns about authenticity

 Some critics have speculated that some of the units have been stocked by producers, but an A&E publicist said: "There is no staging involved.
-The items uncovered in the storage units are the actual items featured on the show".
+The items uncovered in the storage units are the actual items featured on the show", even though one unit allegedly held the Ark of the Covenant.
 Executive producer Thom Beers has stated that the vast majority of the storage lockers investigated during production contain nothing of interest and therefore do not appear in the final show.
 However, Beers admitted that half of the lines are scripted, and so is moving items between storage lockers purchased by the same person.

-Lawsuits
+Hester lawsuits

 In December 2012, a main auction buyer, Dave Hester, filed a lawsuit against A&E and Original Productions, claiming that the producers staged entire units, planted items in lockers after having them appraised weeks in advance, and funneled cash to weaker teams to buy lockers that they could not have otherwise afforded.
 The suit claims that Hester and other cast members met with network officials to express concerns that those actions violated federal laws that are intended to prevent viewers from being deceived when watching a show involving intellectual skills.

 In January 2013, rather than deny the accusations, A&E responded by stating that its composition of the show is covered by the First Amendment and that Hester's claims do not apply; the network also said that the Communications Act of 1934 is inapplicable to cable television, which did not exist in 1934, and that the TV format of Storage Wars involves no "chance", "intellectual knowledge", or "intellectual skill" and so is not a game show.
 A&E also stated that there are "notable inconsistencies in [Hester's] exaggerated self-portrait", referring to his claims of value on the items that he finds in lockers.

 In March 2013, A&E won a partial victory in the suit when a federal judge tossed out Hester's claim of unfair business practices, calling the show "expressive free speech", and stating that his claim of wrongful termination was not specific enough.
 Hester was ordered to pay the legal fees for A&E.

 On September 3, 2013, Hester had one of his claims approved by Los Angeles Superior Court judge Michael Johnson.
 The court ruled that Hester "can move forward with the wrongful termination portion of his wide-ranging lawsuit against A&E and the producers of Storage Wars."

-On July 15, 2014, it was announced that Hester and A&E came to a settlement, setting the stage for his return to the show on August 12, 2014.
+In July 2014, Hester and A&E settled his lawsuit for an undisclosed amount, and he returned to Storage Wars when new episodes premiered on August 12, 2014.